AlvesGabriell/AlvesGabriell/README.md

 ## About me

-My name is Gabriel, I was born and raised in Maceió, Brazil, and I'm a backend developer.
+My name is Gabriel, I was born and raised in Maceió, Brazil.

 ##